Ribbonlength of families of folded ribbon knots: Introduction

-We note that Equation~\ref{eq:rib-squared} is smaller than Equation~\ref{eq:bound} when $\Cr(K)\leq 12,748$, and so both results are useful.
-However Equation~\ref{eq:bound} means that $\beta\leq\nicefrac{3}{2}$ for all knots and links in the ribbonlength crossing number problem.
+We note that the bound in Equation~\ref{eq:rib-squared} is smaller than Equation~\ref{eq:bound} when $\Cr(K)\leq 12,748$, so both results are useful.
+However, Equation~\ref{eq:bound} means that $\beta\leq\nicefrac{3}{2}$ for all knots and links in the ribbonlength crossing number problem.

+In Sections~\ref{sect:defn} and \ref{sect:useful-geom} we review the definition of a folded ribbon knot, and give a careful description of the geometry of a fold.
+Then, in Proposition~\ref{prop:RibbonConstruct} and Corollary~\ref{cor:allowed-width} we use this geometry to show that for any polygonal knot diagram $K$ there is a constant $M>0$ such that a folded ribbon knot $\kw$ exists for all widths $w<M$.
+We also discuss the {\em folded ribbonlength} of a folded ribbon knot.
+Formally, for a polygonal knot diagram $K$, the folded ribbonlength of the corresponding folded ribbon knot $\kw$ of width $w$ is $\Rib(\kw):=\nicefrac{\Len(K)}{w}$.

 The rest of this paper is dedicated to finding upper bounds for folded ribbonlength for various families of knots and links.
 In Section~\ref{sect:2-bridge}, we use arguments from \cite{HHKNO} to prove the following. \begin{theorem} Any 2-bridge knot type $K$ contains a folded ribbon knot $\kw$ such that